WMCA’s Current Board of Directors:

+We are honored that you are interested in serving on the Board of Directors.
+To complete your application, please click here.
 Information from the one-page application will be distributed to existing Board Members and will aid in understanding how you would like to contribute to WMCA’s work.
 Contact and demographic information will not be shared.

 What is Community Action: The nation’s Community Action network – including 1,000 plus Community Action Agencies – is a robust, national, state, and local force, reaching children, aging adults, and families in 99% of America’s counties with life-changing services that create pathways to opportunity and prosperity.
 Community Action Agencies connect people to greater opportunity, transforming their lives and making our communities stronger.